 Payment to professionals should be charged to the appropriate per diem and fees account.
 Personnel employment services are those services rendered by a person who works full-time or part-time for and under the control of the state and receives compensation as a salary in direct payment from a department, agency, or institution of state government; e.g., your work as a BOR employee.

-Institutions shall review services provided to the institution by a vendor when the services require regular interaction with students, employees, monies, sensitive/confidential data, or facilities.
-In instances when the institution determines that the scope of work being performed by a vendor’s employee is such that a background check should be required, the institution should seek appropriate contractual protections, include requiring the vendor obtain appropriate background checks for all such vendor employees.
-Examples of services could include outsourced bookstore operations, food services, maintenance, custodial workers, and call centers that involve access to confidential data.
+Institutions shall review services provided to the institution by a supplier when the services require regular interaction with students, employees, monies, sensitive/confidential data, or facilities.
+In instances when the institution determines that the scope of work being performed by a suppliers’ employee is such that a background check should be required, the institution must seek appropriate contractual protections, include requiring the supplier obtain appropriate background checks for all such supplier employees.
+Examples of services could include outsourced bookstore operations, food services, maintenance, custodial workers, summer camp services and call centers that involve access to confidential data.

-Vendors maintain full responsibility for the actions of their employees and will be fully responsible for enforcing and implementing an appropriate background check requirement.
+Suppliers maintain full responsibility for the actions of their employees and will be fully responsible for enforcing and implementing an appropriate background check requirement which conforms to State, Federal, Local and USG Guidelines.
 The vendor will review the results of the background check.
 The institution should not obtain the results of these checks.
-If appropriate, the requirement for a vendor to conduct background checks on its employees and to indemnify the institution against the actions of vendor employees must be specified in the contract for services.
+If appropriate, the requirement for a supplier to conduct background checks on its employees and to indemnify the institution against the actions of supplier employees must be specified in the contract for services.